GamerdingerA/agamerdinger/content/blog/2022-02-11-who-makes-the-rules-for-a-wellbeing-economy/index.en.markdown

-*This blogpost was originally published at the [Wellbeing Economy Alliance Website ](https://www.webofknowledge.com)https://weall.org/who-makes-the-rules-for-a-wellbeing-economy*
+*This blog post was originally published at the [Wellbeing Economy Alliance Website ](https://weall.org/who-makes-the-rules-for-a-wellbeing-economy)*

 I would like you to imagine the Wellbeing Economy movement as a two-sided medal.
 The front side of the medal represents what is most visible about it, such as the participating organizations, their goals, strategies, and research reports.
 The often-overlooked reverse side represents the people behind the movement, their careers, ideas, and interlinkages.
 In this blog post, I introduce this reverse side of the Wellbeing Economy movement which I have studied intensively for the last year as a part of my Master’ s Thesis.